Ontario Pricing Guide · Updated 2026

 How much does a heat loss calculation cost in Ontario?

-A BCIN-stamped CSA F280 heat loss calculation for an Ontario residential building permit typically costs between $195 and $395 for a standalone report.
-Since OBC 2024 came into force January 1, 2025, the Mechanical Ventilation Design Summary (MVDS) is also mandatory for all new homes — a heat loss plus MVDS package runs $350–$545.
-A complete mechanical package including drawings, MVDS, equipment schedule, and Schedule 1 runs $595–$1,200 for most custom homes.
-Our flat-rate service starts from $195 — upload your plans and we'll send a firm price within 24 hours.
+A BCIN-stamped CSA F280 heat loss calculation for an Ontario residential building permit typically costs between $300 and $600 for a standalone report, depending on the provider and the project.
+Since OBC 2024 came into force January 1, 2025, the Mechanical Ventilation Design Summary (MVDS) is also mandatory for all new homes.
+A complete mechanical package including drawings, MVDS, equipment schedule, and Schedule 1 runs roughly $600–$1,200+ across the market.
+Our flat-rate pricing: $395 for the heat loss report, $695 for the complete HVAC design package.
+Upload your plans and we'll send a firm price within 24 hours.

 Can I use a free online heat loss calculator for my Ontario building permit?